ForestAdmin/agent-nodejs/docs/getting-started/migrating/after/datasource-sql.md

 );
 ```

-Then, depending on your database structure, you may need to rename both your tables and columns: the new agent will use the same names as your database, but depending on your previous Sequelize configuration, your previous agent may have renamed all tables and fields to `camelCase`.
+Then, depending on your database structure, you may need to rename both your tables and columns: the new agent will use the same names as your database, but depending on your previous Sequelize configuration, `Sequelize` may have renamed all tables and fields to `camelCase`.

 Renaming tables and fields can be done by following this example: